Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 402.
 The VueJS Instance Lifecycle in Practice | 6min
 		- [ ] 403.
 Module Wrap Up | 1min
 		- [ ] 404.
 Module Resources & Useful Links | 1min
-	- [ ] Section 28: Moving to a "Real" Development Workflow with Webpack & Vue CLI v2 12/12|30min
+	- [ ] Section 28: Moving to a "Real" Development Workflow with Webpack & Vue CLI v2 12/12 | 30min
 		- [ ] 405.
 Module Introduction | 2min
 		- [ ] 406.
 Why do we need a Development Server? | 3min
 		- [ ] 407.
 What does "Development Workflow" mean? | 4min
 		- [ ] 408.
 Using the Vue CLI to create Projects | 3min
 		- [ ] 409.
 Installing the Vue CLI and Creating a new Project | 4min
 		- [ ] 410.
-An Overview over the Webpack Template Folder Structure | 4min
+An Overview over Webpack Template Folder Structure | 4min
 		- [ ] 411.
 Understanding ".vue" Files | 7min
 		- [ ] 412.
 Understanding the Object in the Vue File | 1min
 		- [ ] 413.
 How to Build your App for Production | 1min